NLnetLabs/draft-yorgos-dnsop-dry-run-dnssec/draft-yorgos-dnsop-dry-run-dnssec.md

 testing DNSSEC deployments without affecting the DNS service in case of DNSSEC errors.
-It accomplishes that by introducing a new DS Type Digest Algorithm that signals to validating resolvers that dry-run DNSSEC is used for the zone.
+It accomplishes that by introducing a new DS Type Digest Algorithm that signals validating resolvers that dry-run DNSSEC is used for the zone.
-DNSSEC errors are then reported with DNS Error Reporting, but the bogus response is withheld.
+DNSSEC errors are then reported with DNS Error Reporting, but any bogus responses to clients are withheld.
-Instead resolvers fallback from dry-run DNSSEC and provide the response that would have been answered without the presence of a dry-run DS.
+Instead validating resolvers fallback from dry-run DNSSEC and provide the response that would have been answered without the presence of a dry-run DS.
 A further option is presented for clients to opt-in for dry-run DNSSEC errors and allow for end-to-end DNSSEC testing.